nginxinc/nginx-azure-workshops/labs/lab1/readme.md

 By the end of the lab you will be able to:

-- Setup your Azure resource group for this workshop
+- Setup your Azure Resource Group for this workshop
 - Setup your Azure Virtual Network, Subnets and Network Security Group for inbound traffic
-- Create Public IP and user assigned managed identity to access NGINX for Azure
+- Create a Public IP and user assigned managed identity to access NGINX for Azure
 - Deploy an Nginx for Azure resource
 - Explore Nginx for Azure
 - Create an initial Nginx configuration for testing
-- Create Log Analytics workspace to collect NGINX error and access logs from NGINX for azure
+- Create Log Analytics workspace to collect NGINX error and access logs from Nginx for Azure

 ## Prerequisites